sonykus/vagrant-chef-mongodb/README.md

 If all goes well, you will see Vagrant downloading the 'chef/centos-6.5' virtualbox image from:  https://vagrantcloud.com/chef/centos-6.5/version/1/provider/virtualbox.box

+Don't let the name fool you, this is just a vanilla CentOS 6.5 Virtualbox image, we'll still have to install Chef on top of it.

 Once the image download is complete, Vagrant will start to build out the 5x virtual machines and go through the following steps:

 - Bootstrap, install, and configure 'chefsrv', your Chef Server.